-Starting in the 1970s, the City of Seattle has commissioned artists to design custom manhole covers and sewer caps for the utility companies.
+Starting in the 1970s, the City of Seattle commissioned artists to design custom manhole covers and sewer caps for the utility companies.
 There are currently over 100 "art" covers scattered throughout the city.

-This is a casual stroll through mostly flat streets and we will take breaks along the way.
+This is a casual stroll through mostly flat streets, and we will take breaks along the way.
 We recommend comfy shoes, a camera, and an umbrella (weather dependent).

 This is Seattle.
 We do the tour in the rain unless there is severe weather.
 In that case, we will contact you as soon as possible with alternatve dates.

-If you want to see Seattle like never before, are interested in art or industrial design, like overlooked objects and meeting new people... then YES!
+If you want to see Seattle like never before, are interested in art or industrial design, like overlooked objects, and meeting new people... then YES!